Green Guru LLC Irrigation & Landscape Lighting

 Do you offer a warranty on sprinkler repairs?

 Yes.
 Green Guru provides a 2-year service warranty on irrigation repairs.
-Warranty is service-scoped and requires seasonal activation and winterization to maintain coverage.
+Warranty applies to covered service work and requires seasonal activation and winterization to maintain coverage.
 See full terms at greenguru.us/warranty.html

 Can you fix sprinkler valves that won't shut off?